Oscar Gonzalez Player Props: Guardians vs. Yankees

 Oscar Gonzalez At The Plate

-- In four of eight games this season, Gonzalez has picked up at least one hit, including one game with multiple hits.
+- Gonzalez has had a base hit in four of eight games this season, and multiple hits once.

-- He has not hit a home run in his eight games this year.

-- He has scored in three games this year (37.5%), but has had no multi-run games.
+- He has scored in three of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.